oac-tree/oac-tree-mathexpr/doc/index.rst

     </Workspace>

 In this example the output of 'x+y-1' is saved in the variable "z".
-In assignments, the type of the output is always respected, so if in the example above the result of the expression is negative or above the maximum value possible for an uint8, the sequencer will return an executionstatus of failure.
+In assignments, the type of the output is always respected, so if in the example above the result of the expression is negative or above the maximum value possible for an uint8, the oac-tree will return an executionstatus of failure.

 Expressions without assignments are evaluated as a boolean and cause the instruction to return an executionstatus of success or failure accordingly.